rrovetto/Ontology-Development-Guidelines/Truths about Ontology Development.md

 - Be aware of all commitments an ontology makes, at all degrees of abstraction.
 Be aware of semantic commitments, ontological commitments, ideological commitments, etc.
 - Be aware of the assumptions, and assumed worldviews and ideologies it makes.
 - Be aware of any imported ontologies or taxonomies the candidate ontology commits to or uses.
 Be aware of other ontologies or semantic resources you may be committing to by using the candidate ontology.
 How?
-Read documentation, look at the ontology at all levels of abstraction, at its axioms, imports, etc.
+Read documentation, look at the ontology at all levels of abstraction, at its axioms, imports, etc. It may be time-consuming, but blindly accepting a product (e.g., ontology) will benefit them (not necessarily you) while also potentially mis-defining your vocabulary, terms, concepts, etc.

-### 4. You have a right to understand what an ontology says about your subject, discipline, data, expertise, or about the world if anything.
+### 4. You have a right to understand what an ontology says about your subject, discipline, terminology, data, expertise, or about the world if anything.
 - Does an ontology allow the concepts/categories/terms you want to include or model?
 Will an ontology exclude your domain concepts?
 - Can you accurate model/represent or semantically annotate your data and your domain concepts/terms with the candidate ontology?
 - Will a more abstract, generic or upper-level ontology mischaracterize or miscategorize your domain concepts?